koraykoca/Python-Notes-Tips/README.md

 import pathlib
 pathlib.Path(r'C:\Users\koray\python\file.txt')  # a path is explicitly created from its string representation
 ```

+### Memory Management
+The default Python implementation, CPython, is actually written in the C programming language.
+You need something to interpret written code based on the rules in the manual, and CPython interprets Python bytecode (output is .pyc file or a __pycache__ folder).
+You also need something to actually execute interpreted code on a computer.
+CPython (or other alternatives like IronPython or PyPy) fulfills both of those requirements.
+It converts your Python code into instructions that it then runs on a virtual machine.
+The memory management algorithms and structures exist in the CPython code, in C.

+### Big O Complexity (Average time complexity)
+O(1) means constant time.
+For example, appending an element to a list
+O(n) means that the average time complexity will grow along with the size e.g. of a list (traversing the whole list).
+For example, inserting an element at the beginning of the list or searching for a specific element.

+collections.deque (pronounced “deck”) uses an implementation of a linked list in which you can access, insert, or remove elements from the beginning or end of a list with constant O(1) performance.

 ### Pythonic Tricks
 - __*enumerate()*__ function returns a list of indices and values in a list.
 Use this function if you wanna walk through a list and at the same time keep track of the positions in a list.